odh-labs/rhoai-roadshow-v2/src/ansible/README.md

 export ANSIBLE_VAULT_SECRET=,..   # change this to the ansible secret for vault-sno
 ```

-Run ansible - each role listed in here.
+Run ansible to install environment in one go.

 ```bash
 ansible-playbook -i hosts rhoai-roadshow.yaml